 - The majority of camera signals are bought back to the control room using fibre optic links, although some cameras are hard-wired direct to the control room, some comeback via a dedicated microwave link and some come back by broadband.

 - The CCTV controllers have a direct radio link to shops and licensed premises through the Retail Radio Link and Pub-link - radio networks that keep members in touch with information about suspicious activity and give speedy contact if an incident takes place.

 - We have direct audio and video access with the police headquarters, enabling the police to monitor incidents as they occur.
-As an offender is being tracked, the police can talk to the CCTV Operators via a dedicated telephone line, and direct police officers to the exact location.
-The CCTV Operators can talk directly with officers at a scene via the police radios.

 - Complaints about CCTV can be made by contacting the Town Centre Manager as per section 4.1.3 of the Code of Practice.